-For long-form content of any sort, it's essential to use formatting such as headers with different fonts to identify key points, or when moving to the next section.
-For very long content such as a pillar page, we like to add color to headers so that major topics and subtopics are easily identified.
+For long-form content of any sort, use formatting such as headers with different fonts to identify key points, or when moving to the next section.
+For very long content such as a pillar page, add color to headers so that major topics and subtopics stand out.

 Combine this with bolding and even background highlighting to accentuate main ideas or facts.

 All of these strategies make your content easier to scan and consume.
 They also indicate the key points people should focus on in the text.

 Consider making lists into infographics.They provide a compelling visual that drives home key information, and they break up a text block making long-form content more interesting.

 Stat graphics are short graphic blocks that focus on a single statistic or a short comparison of statistics.
 Like infographics, they break up long text and provide an interesting visual.
 For example, rather than write, “Traffic sources for more than 250,000 websites found a steep drop in visits from social media.
 Across more than 400 million visits, the top six search engines sent 34.8 percent of traffic.
 The top 13 social networks sent 25.6 percent of visitors,” use the following stat graphic:

 Quotes from articles and other expert sources are a great way to drive home key points and break up longer content.